Qutbuddin Bakhtiar Kaki: Move to Delhi

 In obedience to the desire of his spiritual master, Mu'in al-Din Chishti, Khwaja Bakhtiyar moved to the city of Delhi during the reign of Iltutmish (r.
-1211-1236) of the Delhi Sultanate.
+1211–1236) of the Delhi Sultanate.
 Many people started visiting him daily.

 He was called Kaki due to a Karamat (miracle) attributed to him in Delhi.
 It is said that he asked his wife not to take credit from the local baker despite their extreme poverty.
 Instead he told her to pick up Kak (a kind of bread) from a corner of their house whenever needed.
 After this, his wife found that Kak miraculously appeared in that corner whenever she required it.
 The baker, in the meantime, had become worried whether the Khwaja had stopped taking credit due to being perchance angry with him.
 Accordingly, when the baker's wife asked the reason from the Khwaja's wife, she told her about the miracle of Kak.
 Although the Kak stopped appearing after this, from that day the people started referring to him as Kaki.

-Khwaja Bakhtiyar Kaki, like other Chisti saints, did not formulate any formal doctrine.
-He used to hold a majlis, a gathering, where he gave his discourses or fatwas.
-Directed at the common masses, these contained an emphasis on renunciation, having complete trust in God, treating all human beings as equal and helping them as much as possible, etc. Whatever money was donated to him, he usually spent it on charity the same day.

 He was a great believer in helping the needy without heeding the result.
 When an eminent disciple, Farid al-Din Ganjshakar, asked him about the legality of amulets (ta'wiz) which were controversial as they could lead to theological problems of semi-idolatory in Islam, he replied that the fulfilment of desires belonged to no one; the amulets contained God's name and His words and could be given to the people.